FAQs: Differences between Interactive Embedding and the old version

-Interactive Embedding: Native Chartio Variables (e.g., Dashboard Variables and Drilldowns) can now be used within any embedded dashboard.
+Interactive Embedding: Native Chartio Variables (e.g., Dashboard Controls and Drilldowns) can now be used within any embedded dashboard.
 Interactive Embedding includes an option to disable filters for each embedded dashboard by unchecking the Allow Viewers to Apply Dashboard Variables setting.
-This will let you keep using
+This lets you keep using

 env variables to filter your embedded dashboards and disable any variables on the dashboard, except Hidden Variables.

-If you would like to use your Dashboards Variables currently existing on your Chartio dashboard within your embedded page, you will be able to use them as you would within Chartio.
-To use the Dashboard Variables with Interactive Embedding, you will need to update the
+If you’d like to use the Dashboard Controls currently existing on your Chartio dashboard within your embedded page, you’ll be able to use them as you would within Chartio.
+To use the Dashboard Controls with Interactive Embedding, you need to update the